-That changed in August 2016 when Andrew became the first of Louisiana’s juvenile lifers to be released after the U.S. Supreme Court’s rulings in Miller v.
-Alabama and Montgomery v.
-Louisiana prohibited the mandatory sentencing of children to death by incarceration.
-The state Board of Pardons and Parole recognized that Andrew was not the same 15-year-old that went to prison in 1997.
+In June 2016 Andrew became the first juvenile lifer in Louisiana to be paroled following the U.S. Supreme Court’s Miller/Montgomery rulings that prohibited the mandatory sentencing of children to life without parole.
+The state parole committee recognized that he was not the same 15-year-old that went to prison in 1997.

-In August 2016, just months after his release, Andrew co-founded the Louisiana Parole Project with attorneys Keith Nordyke and Robert Lancaster to help the nearly 300 men and women in Louisiana who, like him, were sentenced to life without parole for a crime they committed when they were children.
-Andrew was also President & CEO of Reentry Benefiting Families before it merged with Parole Project in 2018.
-He earned an Associate of Science in Criminal Justice from Baton Rouge Community College and received his Bachelor of Arts in Sociology with a concentration in criminology from LSU in May 2019.
+In August 2016, he co-founded Louisiana Parole Project to help the nearly 300 men and women in Louisiana who, like him, were sentenced to life for crimes they committed when they were children.
+Andrew earned an Associate of Science in Criminal Justice from Baton Rouge Community College and received his Bachelor of Arts in Sociology with a concentration in criminology from LSU in May 2019.
 He is currently pursuing a Master’s in Criminology and Justice from Loyola University New Orleans.

 “When I left prison, I left behind people who are no less deserving of the opportunity I was given,” Andrew explained.
 “Our mission isn’t simply to gain freedom for men and women who have turned their lives around.
 We want to ensure they have the skills and prospects to reach their greatest potential upon release.”

-Kerry’s track to an award-winning journalism career began in college as a journalism and communications major at LSU and Nicholls State University.
-He has extensive experience in print, radio and television media.
-Kerry began working with Parole Project as a volunteer in 2017 to help with media relations, joining the staff as communications director in January 2018 and being named deputy director in July of that year.
-In addition to his work as deputy executive director, he continues to produce as a freelance journalist and is active in Louisiana’s criminal justice reform efforts, working with advocates and policymakers who believe smart reforms enhance public safety to enact much-needed change in his state.
+An award-winning journalist, Kerry’s track began as a journalism and communications major at LSU and Nicholls State University where he cut his teeth writing for print and radio news.
+He began working with Parole Project as a volunteer in 2017 to help with media relations, joining the staff as communications director in January 2018 and being named deputy director in July of that year.
+In addition to his work as deputy director, he continues to produce as a freelance journalist and is active in Louisiana’s criminal justice reform efforts, working with advocates and policymakers who believe smart reforms enhance public safety.

 In April 1990, Kerry was sentenced to life in prison for a crime he, his family, the victim’s family, and the investigating detective maintain he did not commit.
 Five years after arriving at the Louisiana State Penitentiary Kerry was hired as a staff writer for nationally-acclaimed Angolite magazine.

-He was named editor in 2001 and, under his direction, the iconic magazine remained true to its mission to inform, educate and enlighten its readers about the world of criminal justice and prison in a way mainstream media could not or would not.
-The magazine’s reporting on the death penalty earned national recognition with the Thurgood Marshall Journalism Award in 2007.
+He was named editor in 2001 and, under his direction, the magazine’s reporting on the death penalty earned national recognition with the Thurgood Marshall Journalism Award in 2007.
 In 2011, Kerry won the PASS Award for Journalism (now called the Media for a Just Society Award) from the National Council on Crime and Delinquency for the magazine’s coverage of juvenile life without parole sentences.
-During his tenure, The Angolite also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
+During his tenure the magazine also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
 Kerry’s 2011-2012 three-part series on the history of women in the Louisiana penal system received critical acclaim.
 Taking on subjects like human trafficking, aging, Alzheimer’s and dementia in prison, sentencing, pardons and parole policy and more, the magazine became a resource for many top criminal justice and law programs in the country.

-In September 2013, Kerry received a unanimous recommendation from the Louisiana Board of Pardons and Parole to commute his sentence.
-Governor Bobby Jindal left office in January 2016 without taking action on his and dozens of other recommendations.
-Ten months later, the board unanimously reaffirmed his recommendation.
-Three days before Christmas 2016, Governor John Bel Edwards signed Kerry’s commutation and he was immediately released.
+In September 2013, Kerry received a unanimous clemency recommendation from the Louisiana Board of Pardons and Parole to commute his sentence.
+Though Governor Bobby Jindal left office in January 2016 without taking action on his and dozens of other recommendations, three days before Christmas Governor John Bel Edwards signed his commutation and Kerry was immediately released.

 Jane Hogan is an attorney from Hammond, Louisiana, who specializes in criminal post-trial procedures that includes post-conviction petitions and parole and clemency hearings.
 She spent three years as a public defender before joining the LSU Law Center Parole and Reentry Clinic as a supervising attorney.
 Jane has worked with student attorneys to secure early release on parole for dozens of clients.
 In 2019 she was named legal director of the nonprofit Louisiana Parole Project where she represents individuals sentenced to life in prison who have served 25 years or more at their parole hearings.